 Here we detail our top native hedging plants, along with our instant native hedging troughs.

-Native hedging troughs have a mix of plants ideal for wildlife and suit almost any situation be it field boundaries or gardens.
+Native hedging troughs have a mixed native hedge ideal for wildlife and suit almost any situation be it field boundaries or gardens.
 Each unit comprises a mix of plants which may include Hawthorn, Field Maple, Hazel, Dogwood & Dog rose giving a nice mix of small trees and shrubs with different leaf colours and shapes as well as flowers.
 Being in planters these are great for year-round planting, unlike the bare root hedging plants which are only available from November to March.